 How To Turn Yourself In

 To have visitors, you need to provide each visitor’s name to the jail in advance.
 Your visitor’s names will be entered in the visitors log for the inmate.
-All visitors has to provide acceptable photo identification when visiting an inmate.
-Any visitors showing up late or that does not have a visting order will be turned away.
+All visitors have to provide acceptable photo identification when visiting an inmate.
+Any visitors showing up late or that does not have a visitation order will be turned away.